HVTN-SDMC/AMP_InfectionTimingEstimation/README.md

 # AMP_InfectionTimingEstimation
 The code and other support files associated with the Rossenkhan et al. paper re: infection timing estimation for AMP.

-This software is presented here as an archive of what was used to operationally estimate the infection dates for the AMP trial.

-Any use of this method in new research would be better done with the "tsic3" package, available here:
+This software was originally run on 19 June 2020 as an operational step of the AMP trial sieve analysis.
+This software is presented here as a historical archive of what was used in that moment, for the purposes of reproducibility.
+Any use of this method in new research would be better accomplished with the "tsic3" package, available here:

   [URL of tsic3]